Popular Japanese comedian dies from the coronavirus

 He was diagnosed with pneumonia after contracting the coronavirus.
 He was hospitalized on March 20 after developing a fever and breathing troubles, and was put on on a ventilator.

 The news of his death comes as new cases have spiked in Tokyo, with the city’s governor warning of an explosive spread of the virus in the region.
-The news topped Japanese television news and talk shows on Monday, and fans and media gathered outside the hospital where he had been treated.
+The news topped Japanese television news and talk shows on Monday, and some fans and media gathered outside the hospital where he had been treated.

 Tokyo had 68 new cases of the virus on Sunday, bringing its prefectural total to 430.
 Nationwide, Japan has confirmed 2,578 cases, including 712 from a cruise ship.